macports/macports-webapp/docs/DEPLOYMENT.md

 ### Solr

 To get the required version of Solr working we need [openjdk8](https://openjdk.java.net/install/).
-On a mac, you may use [MacPorts to install openjdk8](https://ports.macports.org/port/openjdk8/).
-New versions of openjdk may raise problems, we recommend openjdk8.
+On a Mac, you may use [MacPorts to install openjdk8](https://ports.macports.org/port/openjdk8/).
+New versions of OpenJDK may raise problems;
+we recommend openjdk8.

 Once opendjk8 has been installed, we can proceed to downloading and launching Solr.
 We would need [Solr 6.6.6](https://archive.apache.org/dist/lucene/solr/6.6.6/).
 The below steps are self explanatory:

 ```bash